Resource-Constrained Decentralized Federated Learning via Personalized Event-Triggering: Introduction

-However, access to a central coordinating node is not always feasible and/or desirable.
-Also, the model aggregation step in FL can be resource intensive when it requires frequent transmission of large models from many devices to a server \cite{hosseinalipour2020federated}.
-In settings where device-to-server connectivity is energy intensive or completely unavailable, ad hoc wireless networks with peer-to-peer (P2P) links serve as an efficient alternative for direct communication among devices \cite{chiang2016fog}.
-The proliferation of such settings motivates the consideration of \textit{fully-decentralized FL}, where the model aggregation step is distributed across devices (in addition to the data processing step).
-In this paper, we propose a cooperative learning approach to facilitate fully decentralized FL, which employs consensus iterations over the P2P graph topology available across devices, and analyze the convergence characteristics of this methodology.
+However, access to a central server is not practical in some cases; For example, when conducting online training over dynamic intelligent systems, such as smart vehicles that move across a city, they can rely on vehicle-to-vehicle (V2V) links rather than vehicle-to-edge/server communications \cite{beltran2023decentralized}.
+In addition, the model aggregation step in FL can be resource intensive when it requires frequent uplink transmission of large models \cite{hosseinalipour2020federated}.
+In particular, it can lead to longer delays and larger bandwidth utilization for network links since there are multiple layers of network devices between the devices and the server \cite{hosseinalipour2022multi}.
+In wireless networks where device-to-server connectivity is energy intensive or unavailable, ad hoc structures formed through device-to-device (D2D) links serve as an efficient alternative \cite{chiang2016fog}.
+The proliferation of such settings motivates \textit{fully decentralized FL} \cite{lalitha2019peer, koloskova2020unified, liu2023yoga}, where the model aggregation step is distributed across devices (in addition to the data processing step).

+In this paper, we propose a novel methodology to facilitate fully decentralized FL and analyze its convergence characteristics.
+Our methodology has two key components.
+The first component involves combining updates based on stochastic gradient descent of local ML models with \textit{cooperative consensus formation over the D2D graph topology} available across devices.
+Compared with more traditional decentralized optimization problems, the FL context introduces new challenges for these procedures due to (i) heterogeneity in device resources and local ML objectives, due to diversity in local datasets, and (ii) heterogeneity in wireless communication resources, which impacts the ability of devices to carry out consensus iterations.
+We consider these unique properties of decentralized FL in our algorithm design and analysis.